 Actually, babies born before 40 weeks have this covering which is known as vernix caseosa.
 It protects your baby’s skin in the womb.

 Some babies may be born with hair on their arms, shoulders and even back, and it can be quite dark.
 This, too, will rub off in time.

 If the baby is delivered through vagina, the bones of the baby’s head will shrink as they pass through birth canal.
-And they never regain their round shape immediately and remain cone-shaped for several days.
+They do not regain their round shape immediately, and remain cone-shaped for several days.
 Use of a vacuum or forceps can worsen the effect.